crissyfield/coredns-logsql/README.md

 timestamp is updated for the existing database row.
 This allows you to track both when domains were first queried and when they were last seen.

-Currently, the plugin supports PostgreSQL databases through the `pgx` driver.
+Currently, the plugin supports PostgreSQL and SQLite3 databases.

 ## Syntax